 Along with that comes a responsibility–one you can teach them about by explaining how managing their credit well will build their credit scores and put them on the path to financial security.

-Minors don’t meet the eligibility requirements to receive a credit card under your own name.
+Minors don’t meet the eligibility requirements to receive a credit card under their own name.
 Even once your child reaches the age of majority (18 in most states), they’ll still face a hurdle to obtain a card by themselves.

 They’ll need to meet other criteria outlined in the CARD Act of 2009 related to income or expectation of having access to financial assets.
 As a result, parents interested in getting a credit card for their kids will first need to consider adding them as an authorized user to their own account.

-18-year-olds can have their own credit card under certain circumstances:
+18- to 20-year-olds can have their own credit card under certain circumstances:

 - Have income from a job or other independent sources of income; or